 3. Is Scalable

-Can your business expand beyond your local area or current limits?
-Scalable ideas often use digital platforms or automated processes to serve more customers without significantly raising costs.
+Scalable small business ideas can grow beyond local limits using digital platforms or automated processes to serve more customers without significantly increasing costs.

 Example: Launching an online subscription box for wellness products that can be shipped nationwide.